github/explore/topics/bluesky-social/index.md

 wikipedia_url: https://en.wikipedia.org/wiki/Bluesky

 ---
 Bluesky is a microblogging social networking service modeled after and inspired by Twitter.
 Users can share text messages, images, and videos in short posts.
-The service is primarily operated by Bluesky Social, an American benefit corporation.